VanThanhChau0412/JSON-Parsing-with-PySpark/README.md

 Designed for integration with Databricks or Spark environments reading from S3 (`dbutils.fs.ls` + `spark.read.json`).

 ---
+☁️ Running on Databricks
+This project is built to run natively on Databricks, leveraging its pre-configured Spark session, optimized cluster environment, and direct S3 integration.
+By executing within Databricks notebooks, you can immediately access the spark session and dbutils utilities — eliminating the need for manual Spark initialization or AWS authentication setup.
+This makes it ideal for production pipelines and large-scale exploratory analysis of cloud telemetry or configuration data stored in JSON format.
+---
 ## 🧠 How It Works

 The project has three main components: